Windlord/Windscript/README.markdown

 ## 1. What is Windscript?

-Windscript is a collection of tools which forms a solid base for any server scripter to work on for quick game-mode production.
+Windscript is a collection of tools which forms a solid base for any server scripter to work on for quick game-mode production for the GTA3 Multipleyer Modification, [Liberty Unleashed].
 Windscript comes with several advanced features.
 The main ones are listed here:

 * Safe and automatic syncing of data between memory and HDD which minimises usage of resources by keeping track of changes.
 * Persistent IRC echo connections which never die unless your network does.